Light-enhanced dipolar interactions between exciton polaritons

-\paragraph{Dipolariton interaction constant.---}As we now show, the strong energy dependence of exciton scattering can lead to a large enhancement of dipolariton scattering.
-To be concrete, we consider the scattering between two LPs at $k',k\to0$; however, our methodology translates directly to all the other branches and to finite momentum.
-To arrive at the LP interaction constant, we use the $T$ matrix in Eq.~\eqref{eq:scattering integral equation}, projected onto the various excitonic interaction channels
+\paragraph{Dipolariton interaction constant.---} As we now show, the strong energy dependence of exciton scattering can lead to a large enhancement of dipolariton scattering.
+To be concrete, we consider the scattering between two lower polaritons (LPs), i.e., the P$_{1}$ modes, in the limit $k',k\to0$, which is the focus of most studies; however, our methodology translates directly to all the other branches and to finite momentum.
+To obtain the LP interaction constant, we use the $T$ matrix in Eq.~\eqref{eq:scattering integral equation}, projected onto the excitonic interaction channels

-Here, the Hopfield coefficients and $T$-matrix elements are evaluated at zero momentum but, crucially, the energy is $E=2E_0^L$ which is below that of any two excitons [Fig.~\ref{fig:schematic}(b)] and hence corresponds to a negative collision energy.
-The interaction constant strongly depends on the DX and IX fractions of the LP mode, which can both be tuned via the photon and IX detunings \cite{supmat}.
+where $\ket{P_{1},P_{1},\k} = \hat{P}_{1,\k}^{\dagger}\hat{P}_{1,-\k}^{\dagger}\ket{0}$.
+Here, the Hopfield coefficients and $T$-matrix elements are evaluated at zero momentum, but crucially, the energy is $E=2E^{(1)}_\mathbf{0}$ which is below that of any two excitons [Fig.~\ref{fig:schematic}(b)] and hence corresponds to a negative collision energy.
+The interaction constant strongly depends on the DX and IX fractions of the LP mode, which can both be tuned via the photon detuning and an applied out-of-plane electric field~\cite{supmat}.

 Figure~\ref{fig:gLL}(a) shows our calculated polariton interaction constant as a function of photon detuning.
-We clearly see that by increasing the layer separation, we can greatly enhance the interaction.
-In particular, when comparing with the case of a conventional bilayer without a dipolar component (corresponding to $\delta_\mathrm{IX}\to+\infty$) we find that the enhancement can even be an order of magnitude.
-This significant enhancement is in part because, unlike conventional polaritons in a bilayer~\cite{Bleu2020}, the dipolariton does not suffer from a factor of 2 reduction in interactions due to the two layers.
+We clearly see that placing the bilayer in vacuum can greatly enhance the interactions.
+In particular, when comparing to the case of a conventional bilayer without a dipolar component (corresponding to $\delta_\text{IX}\to+\infty$), we find that this enhancement can increase by nearly a factor of 8.
+This significant enhancement is in part because, unlike conventional polaritons in a bilayer~\cite{Bleu2020}, the dipolariton in the presence of an applied out-of-plane electric field does not suffer from a factor of 2 reduction in interactions due to the lifted degeneracies of the two IX modes.
 Instead, it purely benefits from the $\sqrt{2}$ increase in the Rabi coupling in the bilayer.